 This smooths everything out and leaves a lovely finish.
 You can see I added some dots to the top as well.

-I sealed this piece with clear wax, applying it and then buffing it with a clean, soft cloth:
+I sealed this piece with clear wax, applying it with a wax brush and then buffing it with a clean, soft cloth:

 This is Dixie Belle’s clear wax.
 It looks white but goes on clear, and it is water based, so it doesn’t have the harsh smells that some of the other brands do.